openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Router.md

 - 443/TCP (default port for edge listener)
 - 80/TCP (default port for link listener)
 - 53/UDP (when using as local gw)
+- any intercept ports. (i.e. if you want to intercept RDP traffic, you will need to open port 3389)

+To open ports:

+- From your Virtual machine page, click on **Networking** from the left side menu.
+- Under the **Inbound port rules**, you can click on **Add inbound port rule** to allow traffic in.
+Like example here.
 ![Diagram](/img/public_cloud/Firewall-Azure.jpg)

 </TabItem>